Kamikaze (MØ song)

 "Kamikaze" is a song by Danish singer-songwriter MØ produced for her second studio album, Forever Neverland, but was only included on the Japanese release of the album.
 The song is another collaboration between MØ and Diplo of Major Lazer and was also co-produced by Jr Blender and Boaz van de Beatz.
 "Kamikaze" was released through Sony Music Entertainment and premiered on BBC Radio 1 on 14 October 2015 at 7:30 PM BST at Annie Mac.
 It was released worldwide on 15 October.
 It has also reached the top 40 in Belgium and Denmark.

 Background

-The antecedent draft of "Kamikaze" was authored by MØ's confidante Mads Kristiansen in April 2015.
+The antecedent draft of "Kamikaze" was authored by MØ's confidante Mads Kristiansen.
 MØ says she "fell in love" with the song instantly, and immediately set about making it her own.
 MØ then hooked up with American producer Diplo in New York City, working on versions of the song.
-In a press release MØ praised the creative energy and affection she contributed with Diplo and also analyzed working with him.
+In a press release MØ analyzed working with him.

 The official audio later premiered on 14 October, on MØ's Vevo channel.